50onRed/ValueBot/README.md

 ```
 # config.py

-SQLALCHEMY_DATABASE_URI="sqlite:///db/valuebot.sqlite3" # Or wherever you want the database to live
+SQLALCHEMY_DATABASE_URI = "sqlite:///db/valuebot.sqlite3" # Or wherever you want the database to live

 WEBHOOK_URL = "YOUR_URL_HERE"   # The URL configured on Slack for Incoming Webhooks
+SLACK_TOKEN = "YOUR_TOKEN_HERE" # The token for the Slack API you create in the next step

 ADMINS = {"admin", "admin2"}    # A set of usernames corresponding to the users in
                                 # your team to whom you want to give admin privileges.

 HASHTAGS = {                    # A dictionary with keys of values you want to be able
   'innovation': {               # to call people out for, corresponding to sets of
     '#innovation',              # hashtags that users can use to refer to those values.
     '#innovative',
     '#be-innovative'
   },